 A $10 FEE WILL BE ASSESSED FOR LATE PAYMENT.

 Lessons will be discontinued when the student’s account becomes 15 days past due.
-Tuition checks should be made payable to the student’s private teacher and can be dropped in the lobby mailbox or mailed to The Music Clubhouse, 808 W. 24th St. (Suite A), Lawrence, KS 66046.
+Tuition checks should be made payable to the student’s private teacher and can be dropped in the lobby mailbox or mailed to The Music Clubhouse, 1245 New Hampshire St., Lawrence, KS 66044.